-- A positive system in our behaviour policy - P.S.H.E. lessons - Rainbows-giving support to each other during difficult times - Each teacher involving pupils in setting their own class rules at the beginning of the year. - School Council one representative from each class sits on the school council.
-They are involved in promoting the views of the pupils in the school and making decisions affecting school life. - Team building in extra curricular activities.
+- A positive system in our behaviour policy - P.S.H.E. lessons - Each teacher involving pupils in setting their own class rules at the beginning of the year. - School Council one representative from each class sits on the school council.
+They are involved in promoting the views of the pupils in the school and making decisions affecting school life.

-- Pupils taking areas of responsibility in the school prefects, dinner monitors, register monitors, classroom responsibilities. - Service to the community the school choir performs at many local and city-wide community events. - Global Citizenship links with CAFOD and Mission Together. - Fundraising this takes place every year during Lent.
-Our school charities are:
+- Team building in extra curricular activities. - Pupils taking areas of responsibility in the school prefects, dinner monitors, register monitors, classroom responsibilities. - Service to the community the school choir performs at many local and city-wide community events. - Global Citizenship links with CAFOD and Mission Together. - Fundraising this takes place every year during Lent.
+Our school charities are: Nugent Care CAFOD HCPT Food Bank Mission Together Macmillan Cancer Support

-Nugent Care

-CAFOD

-HCPT

-Food Bank

-Mission Together

-Macmillan Cancer Support